-We work with individual and institutional donors to fund projects aimed at:
+Individual and institutional donors help us with projects aimed at:

 Providing basic on-the-ground local news reporting and filling the geographic and topical gaps left by contracting legacy media companies.
 You can find many of these stories about Bay Area news, arts and culture, demographic trends and history at LocalNewsMatters.org.